remykarem/python2jupyter/README.md

 # p2j - Python to Jupyter Notebook

-Converts Python source code to Jupyter notebook.
+Convert your Python source code to Jupyter notebook with zero intervention.

-The purpose of this package is so that we can run a code paragraph-by-paragraph and don't have to do that by copying each paragraph of the code into every cell.
+The purpose of this package is to be able to run a code on Jupyter notebook without having to copy each paragraph of the code into every cell.
 It's also useful if we want to run our code in Google Colab.

 In a nutshell, every paragraph of your code is transformed into a code cell.

 This parser isn't perfect, but you would be satisfactorily pleased with what you get.

+See an example of a [Python source code](examples/example2.py) and its [Jupyter notebook](examples/example2.ipynb) after converting.

 ## Installing